 “Um, yeah.
 I think we could pretty reasonably round that up to 100%.”

 See what I put up with??

 I did find a pair of Keen’s that I *think* I like.
 I’m not at 100% yet.
 My right arch has gotten really sensitive.
-Some shoes push on it too hard, and once it gets irritated it is good and irritated, even for quite awhile after I take the offending shoe off.
+Some shoes push on it too hard, and once it gets irritated it is good and irritated, even for quite awhile after I take the offending shoe off, the only pair of shoes that is working for me right now is the ones I got from soleheaven.
 I think it was a different pair of boots that I tried on that bothered it, but I need to wait until it has calmed down before I can make the final determination on these lovely things: